Paarija/Medical-Chatbot-with-LLMs/README.md

-# 🩺 Complete Medical Chatbot with LLMs, LangChain, Pinecone & Flask
+# 🩺Medical Chatbot with LLMs, LangChain, Pinecone & Flask
 A medical chatbot powered by **Large Language Models (LLMs)**, **LangChain**, **Pinecone** and **Flask**.
 This project demonstrates how to build an end-to-end conversational AI system tailored for healthcare use cases — using **Google Generative AI API** .
 ---